fangederos/thermo-scout/README.md

 # thermo-scout 1.1.0

-###   WARNING! *Be sure open run thermo scout on a maximized window.* Current build struggles with formatting due to variance in window sizes.

 thermo scout calls the [`sensors`](https://www.commandlinux.com/man-page/man1/sensors.1.html) command (part of the [`lm-sensors`](https://archlinux.org/packages/?name=lm_sensors) package) to access and display real-time temperature sensor data retrieved from hardware monitoring sensors integrated into computer components such as CPU cores, motherboard, GPUs, and other peripheral devices.
 The aim of Thermo Scout is to provides a convenient interface to monitor and visualize these temperature readings in real-time within the terminal environment.

 ### Prerequisites

-- Most (if not any) Linux distribution will do.
-- Python 3.x installed on your system.
 - The [`lm-sensors`](https://archlinux.org/packages/?name=lm_sensors) package installed to enable temperature monitoring.
 - `sensors-detect` is a `lm-sensors` command that must be run beforehand, as it will scan to find the sensors in your hardware. **Go through the execution of `sensors-detect` very carefully, as some of the scanning options have been known to cause issues in some computers.
 For more, refer to the Arch Wiki's `lm-sensors` page.